george3r/Blackjack/README.md

 # Blackjack
-Blackjack game created as the milestone 2 project in the 2020 Complete Python Bootcamp: From Zero to Hero course.
+Blackjack game created as part of the 2020 Complete Python Bootcamp: From Zero to Hero.
+This project followed along with the milestone 2 project prepared for the course.
+This was my first project using OOP.